-- Use OCC as an opportunity to learn about and pray for children of other cultures, languages and world religions.
+- Use Operation Christmas Child as an opportunity to learn about and pray for children of other cultures, languages and world religions.

-- Download free resources to take part and get your school involved.
+- Download free posters, leaflets and more to take part and get your school involved.

 - Write letters/Christmas cards to include in the shoeboxes.
 It’s a great creative writing opportunity.

 - Make some simple crafts to include in the shoeboxes.
-Go to our knitting & crafts page for ideas on what to make.
+Visit our Pinterest page for ideas on what to make.

-Download our Introduction Letter to Parents when you send home the How to Pack Leaflet, to tell parents all they need to know about the programme and why your school is getting involved click here.
+- Download our Introduction Letter to Parents when you send home the How to Pack Leaflet, to tell parents all they need to know about the programme and why your school is getting involved.

 “Operation Christmas Child added a tremendous dimension to or school ethos.
 The beauty of the whole campaign is that you can link it into almost every aspect of the Curriculum.
 Parents, prospective parents and Ofsted were very impressed by the community perspective that Operation Christmas Child embraced.”